Skip to main content

 • The Adrenal Glands ∞ ACTH travels through the bloodstream to the adrenal glands, where it binds to receptors and stimulates the production and release of cortisol.

 This entire system is regulated by a negative feedback loop.
-When cortisol levels in the blood rise, the hypothalamus and detect this increase and reduce their output of CRH and ACTH, respectively.
+When cortisol levels in the blood rise, the hypothalamus and pituitary gland detect this increase and reduce their output of CRH and ACTH, respectively.
 This elegant mechanism ensures that the stress response is turned off once the perceived threat has passed.
 Chronic stress can disrupt this feedback loop, leading to the symptoms associated with HPA axis dysregulation.

 Intermediate